hexhex/hexlite/README.md

   * Update version in `meta.yaml`.

   * Build for anaconda cloud

+  First, some conda packages need to be installed via `conda install conda-build conda-verify anaconda`.

   `$ conda build .`

 	(get upload command from last lines of output)

+  If conda is installed on an encrypted /home/ or similar, this will abort with a permission error.
+  You can make it work by creating a new directory on an unencrypted `/tmp/`, for example `/tmp/conda-build`, and run conda build as follows:

+  `$ conda build --croot /tmp/conda-build/ .`

   * Verify that archive to upload contains the right content (and no backup files, experimental results, etc...)